Azure/CacheBrowns/docs/project-proposal.md

 ## Problem statement

-We've all heard that there are only 2 hard problems in computer science: naming thing, cache invalidation, and off-by-one errors.
+We've all heard that there are only 2 hard problems in computer science: naming things, cache invalidation, and off-by-one errors.
 This is an analysis on the way we contend with the challenges of cache invalidation, how they're suboptimal, and how we can improve them.